DerBunman/DieBenutzerumgebung/README.md

 ## Compatible distributions
 - Debian >=10
 - Ubuntu >=18.04 and Linux Mint 19.1 Tessa (which uses Ubuntu 18.04 as base) should also work.
+  - When using Ubuntu 18.04 you'll have to install ansible via PIP, because the one shipped with 18.04 is too old.
 - Other Debian based distributions should work too.
 You may have to change the sources.

 ## Examples